Epigene/egd/README.md

 ## EGD details

-EGD is inspired by [Extended Position Description (EPD)](https://chessprogramming.wikispaces.com/Extended+Position+Description) but goes further than just tracking positions and adds meta-information to moves as well.
+EGD is inspired by [Extended Position Description (EPD)](https://chessprogramming.wikispaces.com/Extended+Position+Description) but goes further than just tracking positions and adds meta-information to moves as well, specifically, it uses a combination of Long algebraic and Reversible algebraic [chess notations](https://en.wikipedia.org/wiki/Chess_notation) to specify, without ambiguity, what was moved to where and what capture or promotion took place.

 A (very short) game that can be represented in algebraic notation as `1. e4 e5` in EGD becomes a (JSON) hash of number keys for moves and has values with "move" and "position" keys.